Atlassian Intelligence Alert Grouping: A complete guide for 2025

 This credit-based model can make your costs unpredictable.
 Every AI interaction, like generating a summary or grouping alerts, eats up credits.
 During a major incident or just a busy month, your team could easily burn through its entire allotment.
 That could lead to AI features being shut off or an unexpected bill for an upgrade you hadn't planned for.

 This lack of clear, predictable costs is a real problem for many teams.
-For comparison, eesel AI's pricing is straightforward.
-Plans are based on a set number of AI interactions per month, with no confusing credits or per-resolution fees.
-You always know what you're paying for, and you can get started with a flexible monthly plan you can cancel whenever you want.
+For comparison, eesel AI's pricing is straightforward: $0.40 per helpdesk task with no monthly minimums and no credit system.
+You always know exactly what you'll pay.

 A view of eesel AI's transparent pricing page, which contrasts with the unpredictable credit-based system of Atlassian Intelligence Alert Grouping.